 ESTP is the worst match for an INFP.
 Even though both personality types are calm and collected on the surface, a healthy relationship is complicated for these two.
 The ESTP has a strong need for socialization that an INFP partner is unlikely to share.
 This can lead to resentment if an ESTP maintains an active social life without their partner or stifles their social urges to please their INFP.
 The ESTP is also much more action-oriented and logical.
-This can be off-putting to feeling types like an INFP.
+This can be off-putting to feeling types like INFP.

 INFP Compatibility Chart – Find Your Best Match

 INFPs have a tremendous capacity for love and caring when in a relationship.
-They do not frequently display their emotions but are nurturing and supportive of those they love.
+They do not frequently display emotions but are nurturing and supportive of those they love.
 They are slow to trust, but once an INFP is in a committed relationship, they are loyal and trustworthy.

 What an INFP Needs in a Relationship

-Because they tend towards idealism and their disdain for conflict, an INFP may sacrifice their own needs or fail to see glaring flaws.
+Because they tend towards idealism and their disdain for conflict, INFP may sacrifice their needs or fail to see glaring flaws.
 Therefore, they need a partner who can show them that while their relationship may not meet an idealized fantasy, love can still be genuine and profound despite imperfections within both partners.

 Open lines of communication are vital in INFP relationships.
 They want to avoid conflict, so they may not share their feelings.
 Unfortunately, this makes their partner awkward because they cannot see what is brewing beneath the calm exterior.